 where the red letters indicate a match.
 One can notice here that every letter in the first sequence has conveniently found a match in the second sequence, but only because dashes have been added into the sequence to make a better alignment, perhaps indicating there were deletions in this sequence, and so an insertion may be added.
 A problem arises however if one is allowed to add as many insertions as one like to make as best alignment as possible.
 A sequence with more insertions than amino acids, but with a good alignment score would actually be a terrible alignment, and so the NW algorithm arbitrarily penalizes the alignment score per indel, given by d.
-The NW algorithm for scoring substitutions and indels in pairwise alignment is
+The NW algorithm for scoring substitutions and indels in pairwise alignment use three basic calculations in the algorithm